 The biggest source of debate among Rolex fans concerning the new ref.
 116900 is the design of the dial.
 Different from past Air-King models where the dials were simple, clean, and classically styled, the new models feature a much more dynamic and somewhat busy dial.
 The black dial features applied white gold 3-6-9 numerals and a large luminous inverted triangle index at the 12 o’clock location.
 The rest of the dial is filled in by white printed minutes markings and a Mercedes-style handset.

-An interesting design choice is the green and yellow color combination of the Rolex logo and coronet with a matching green seconds hand.
+An interesting design choice is a green and yellow color combination of the Rolex logo and coronet with a matching green seconds hand.
 A closer look at the dashboard of the Bloodhound SSC 1000 MPH Car – a supersonic land vehicle that attempted to break the land speed record in 2017 – reveals where Rolex got at least some of its design inspiration for the dial of the new Air-King, as the Rolex-manufactured dash instruments bear a striking resemblance and even include a similar overall color profile.

 5. The New Air-King 116900 Is Now Anti-Magnetic